People's Liberation Army Air Force Airborne Corps: 2008 Sichuan earthquake

 The Airborne Corps were crucial in disaster relief after the 2008 Sichuan Earthquake, when on May 14, 2008, 15 airborne corps paratroopers parachuted into Mao County, which was inaccessible due to the earthquake, providing crucial initial aid, and setting up 6 landing zones in Wenchuan and Mao Counties for more airborne corps soldiers to be deployed.

 The 15 paratroopers, consisting of Liu Wenhui, Li Yushan, Wang Lei, Zhao Haidong, Liu Zhibao, Lei Zhisheng, Yin Yuan, Zhao Sifang, Wang Junwei, Ren Tao, Li Zhenbo, Yu Yabin, Guo Longshuai, Li Yajun and Xiang Haibo, were nicknamed the "15 warriors of the Airborne Corps" (空降十五勇士), gained significant coverage on Chinese media.
 It was the first time the airborne corps completed a parachute jump with no information on the weather, no ground markings or communications on the ground.

 Modern developments

 The "Thunder Gods" special forces unit was established on September 30, 2011.

 In April 2017, the corps was renamed as the Airborne Corps.
 The subordinate divisions were disbanded, and the six regiments previously subordinated to the divisions were upgraded to brigades.

 In 2018, the corps was reorganized to integrate combined arms units at the brigade level.
 It participated in the PLAAF's annual "Red Sword" exercise for the first time that year; "Red Sword" emphasizes force-on-force confrontations.

 Since its establishment in 1950, over 17,000 Airborne Corps soldiers have been killed in action.

+In 2023 and 2024, Chinese officials visited Russia to evaluate and acquire Russian equipment to strengthen the PLAAF Airborne Corps.